 Profile

-Edward is an assistant professor in Physical Geography at National Institute of Education and Asian School of the Environment (courtesy appointment), and a Principal Investigator (PI) at the Earth Observatory of Singapore (EOS), Nanyang Technological University (NTU), where he is developing a research program titled Tropical Rivers in the Anthropocene.
+Edward is an Assistant Professor in Physical Geography at National Institute of Education and Asian School of the Environment, and a Principal Investigator (PI) at the Earth Observatory of Singapore (EOS), Nanyang Technological University (NTU), where he is developing a research program titled Tropical Rivers in the Anthropocene.
+He aims to understand how rivers in the tropics respond to natural disasters and human activities.
 Edward’s work is strongly based on geospatial technologies and hydrological modelling, in addition to field methods.
-He aims to understand how rivers in the tropics respond to natural disasters and human activities.

-He is also an Associate Editor of Journal of Environmental Management, and editorial board member of Science of the Total Environment.
+Currently, he serves as an Associate Editor of Journal of Hydrology, and editorial board members for Journal of Environmental Management and Science of the Total Environment.

 Publications